 Believe it or not, capturing good audio is often just as important as getting good footage.
 Unfortunately, DSLRs rarely have great in-camera microphones, so if your video is going to include any sound bites or natural sound, you’ll need an external mic.
 Clip-on lavalier mics are perfect for recording interviews, and shotgun mics are indispensable accessories for picking up other types of sound.
-Of course, different types of microphones record in different polar patterns, so do your research before making your purchase!
+Of course, different types of microphones record in different polar patterns, so remember to do your research before making a purchase!

-While videographers can’t change the amount of natural light on any given day, they can take back a bit of control by knowing how to manipulate what light there is.
+While videographers can’t change the amount of natural light on any given day, they can take back a bit of control by manipulating the light that they do have.
 An external light source is helpful on professional shoots, but beginners can easily get by with just a five-in-one reflector.
 Don’t forget that you’ll need to bring along a friend or a clamp if you want your reflector to stay in place!

 You’ll also probably need the essentials: a camera bag, SD memory cards, and spare batteries.
 Remember that video files are huge, so if you don’t want to clutter your computer with project files, it’s a good idea to purchase an external hard drive for your video library.

 Take a moment to catch your breath — we’ve already listed a lot of equipment, and the costs can add up quickly.
 Always remember to weigh price against quality; it’s better to add new equipment slowly rather than spending a small fortune all at once on low-quality pieces.
 That said, if you’re looking for good-quality, budget-friendly equipment, Amazon Basics is always a great place to start your search.

 You could also identify a few videographers whose work you admire and check their websites for equipment recommendations; many professionals publish information about the gear they keep in their camera bags.
 While you will need to customize their recommendations based on your own needs and budget, this can prove an excellent starting point.

 - You can shoot video on a DSLR, a camcorder, or even your smartphone, but you’ll get the best results by using a DSLR.